influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/install-and-deploy/deploy-in-cloud/google-cloud-platform.md

 ---
-title: Deploy an InfluxDB Enterprise cluster in Google Cloud Platform
+title: Deploy an InfluxDB Enterprise cluster on Google Cloud Platform
 aliases:
     - /enterprise_influxdb/v1.6/other-options/google-cloud/
 menu:
   enterprise_influxdb_1_6:
-    name: Deploy in Google Cloud Platform
+    name: Deploy on Google Cloud Platform
     weight: 20
     parent: deploy-in-cloud-enterprise
 ---

-For users looking to deploy InfluxDB Enterprise on Google Cloud Platform (GCP) infrastructure, InfluxData provides an [InfluxDB Enterprise bring-your-own-license (BYOL) solution](https://console.cloud.google.com/marketplace/details/influxdata-public/influxdb-enterprise-byol) on the [Google Cloud Platform Marketplace](https://cloud.google.com/marketplace/) that makes the installation and setup process easy and straightforward.
+For deploying InfluxDB Enterprise clusters on Google Cloud Platform (GCP) infrastructure, InfluxData provides an [InfluxDB Enterprise bring-your-own-license (BYOL) solution](https://console.cloud.google.com/marketplace/details/influxdata-public/influxdb-enterprise-byol) on the [Google Cloud Platform Marketplace](https://cloud.google.com/marketplace/) that makes the installation and setup process easy and straightforward.
 Clusters deployed through the GCP Marketplace are ready for production.

 > **Note:** The [Deployment Manager templates](https://cloud.google.com/deployment-manager/) used for the InfluxDB Enterprise BYOL solution are [open source](https://github.com/influxdata/google-deployment-manager-influxdb-enterprise).
 Issues and feature requests for the Marketplace deployment should be [submitted through the related GitHub repository](https://github.com/influxdata/google-deployment-manager-influxdb-enterprise/issues/new) (requires a GitHub account) or by contacting [InfluxData support](mailto:Support@InfluxData.com).